 Since late 2022, NRW.BANK has pursued collaborative engagement together with other institutional investors via ISS ESG.

-In its capacity as service provider, ISS ESG reports extensively on the collaborative engagement activities in its own annual report.
+In its capacity as service provider, ISS ESG reports extensively on the collaborative, norm-based engagement activities in its own annual report.

 In this way, NRW.BANK has supported engagements on the following topics: